BrandonKi/ARCANE/README.md

 A programming language and bytecode VM.
 (ARCVM)

-There is no type checking at runtime.
+# Notes

+Type checking only occurs when using strings.
-Type checking should/will be done at compile time.
+Otherwise all type checking should/will be done at compile time.
 Only checks for fatal errors at runtime.

-# Notes

 Bytecode files store variables in Little Endian